 The epitome of a modern classic, Beringer has been Napa Valley’s benchmark producer since its establishment in 1876.
 Winemaker Laurie Hook crafts classic wines from Napa’s finest appellations and Beringer’s exceptional collection of vineyards.
-A winemaking legacy of 134 years is reflected in an acclaimed portfolio of wines which are collected worldwide.
+A winemaking legacy of more than 130 years is reflected in an acclaimed portfolio of wines which are collected worldwide.
 The historic estate in St. Helena offers a tradition of hospitality that defines the Napa Valley.

 Beringer Vineyards is the oldest continuously operating winery in the Napa Valley, and in 2001, the estate was placed on the National Register for Historic Places as an Historic District.
 Jacob Beringer’s foresight in recognizing the quality and potential of grape growing in the Napa Valley is part of the living heritage of Beringer Vineyards.
 With the present use of state-of-the-art technology applied to age-old traditions, Beringer Vineyards’ wines continue to reflect a single-minded dedication to the making of memorable wines from great Napa Valley vineyards.